 - Recovering from natural or declared disasters

 To some extent, the amount of money you can borrow depends on the lending institution.
-Even if you qualify for a larger loan, the SBA guarantees loans for veterans up to a certain limit.
+Even if you qualify for a larger loan, the SBA guarantees loans for Veterans up to a certain limit.

 The SBA provides a guarantee of 85 percent of loans up to a maximum of $150,000 or a 75 percent guaranty of what you borrow between $151,000 and $3.75 million.
 SBA Express loans have a 50% guaranty.

-The Guaranty Program
+The SBA Loan Guarantee Program

-The SBA does not actually and directly make loans for veterans when it comes to the money aspect part of the loan.
-Banks, credit unions, or other lending institutions make loans to veterans.
+The SBA does not actually and directly make loans for Veterans when it comes to the money aspect part of the loan.
+Banks, credit unions, or other lending institutions make loans to Veterans.
 The federal government guarantees these loans.

 If you borrow less than $25,000, you don’t need collateral.
 If you borrow between $25,000 and $350,000, you may need to show collateral.
 Normally, interest rates range between 2.25% and 4.75% over the prime interest rate.